CU2018/C_U-Fish-Blender/Project Documents/Project Logs.md

 * Reason: the selected objects did not have the same type (one with a modifier and others didn't)
 * Solution: delete the object and duplicate another object to finish the join

-### [Unsolved]Cannot find checker image in Blender 2.9
+### [Solved]Cannot find checker image in Blender 2.9

-* Reason: the selected objects did not have the same type (one with a modifier and others didn't)
+* Reason: in UV Editing, there is no checker image to be used
+* Solution: in Shading mode, there is a node called "checker node" which has the same function

+### [Solved]Cannot using "Shift+1" to merge two points

+* Reason: it doesn't work when I selected two objects
-* Solution: delete the object and duplicate another object to finish the join
+* Solution: use Join (ctrl + j) to make them the same object and then using Shift+1